How much do writers make?

 • Rick Riordan: $10.5 million (2018) - Rick Riordan wrote the Percy Jackson series.

-How much do self-published authors make on amazon?
+How much do self-published authors make on Amazon?

 • Your book must not be in the public domain.